How Lack Of Sleep Can Play Hormone Havoc

 Again it is light that can disrupt your body’s natural clock and stop your pineal gland’s melatonin production.
 If you can’t completely shut out the light then try an eye mask.

-If you need a light to get up in the night, as is very common at menopause, then use a very low wattage red bulb.
+If you need a light to get up in the night to go to the bathroom, then use a very low wattage red bulb.
 Light in this bandwidth does not shut down melatonin production in the way that white and blue bandwidth light does.

 3. Keep cool

-To keep your head cool investigate helpful aids like a cooling pad that goes under the pillowcase or reverse your pillow each time you get up so you get a cooler side each time.
+Avoid too many covers or synthetic material for sheets and pillowcases and investigate helpful aids like a cooling pad that goes under the pillowcase – or reverse your pillow if you get up so you have a cooler side each time.

 4. Have a hot bath